benjaminoakes/www.benjaminoakes.com/_posts/2015-03-01-millions-of-facebook-users-have-no-idea-theyre-using-the-internet-quartz.md

 > Indonesians surveyed by Galpaya told her that they didn’t use the internet.
 But in focus groups, they would talk enthusiastically about how much time they spent on Facebook.
 Galpaya, a researcher (and now CEO) with LIRNEasia, a think tank, called Rohan Samarajiva, her boss at the time, to tell him what she had discovered.
 “It seemed that in their minds, the Internet did not exist; only Facebook,” he concluded.

-This is scary stuff&#8230; but to be honest, it sounds a lot like AOL before everyone realized they were actually using the Internet.
+This is scary stuff... but to be honest, it sounds a lot like AOL before everyone realized they were actually using the Internet.